The Clear Edge

 The guilt: “I’m charging 160% more for the exact same deliverable I was providing at $2,500.
 That feels wrong.”

-Deliverable thinking: “I deliver 8 hours of consulting monthly + strategy doc + implementation support = $2,500 worth of work.”
+Deliverable thinking: “I deliver 8 hours of consulting monthly plus a strategy doc and implementation support—that feels like $2,500 worth of work.”

-She documented client results across all 10 existing clients.
-Average value delivered: $15,000.
-The value comes from increased revenue, cost savings, or time saved that converts to dollars.
+The solution was to reframe around client value, not her effort.
+She documented results across all 10 existing clients and found an average of $15,000 in value delivered from increased revenue, cost savings, or time saved that translates directly into dollars.

 Problem 3: Current Clients Asking for New Price